Different Types of Glands in the Human Body & their Functions

 • These are modified sweat glands present in the outer ear.

-• They secrete sticky material called cerumen, which is sticky (ear wax).
+• They secrete a sticky material called cerumen, which is sticky (ear wax).

 • This ear wax contains lysosomal enzymes and immunoglobulins.